-Situated at the junction of France, Italy and Switzerland, the glaciated massif of Mont Blanc is circled by one of the world’s greatest and most popular long distance walks – the Tour du Mont Blanc.
+Situated at the junction of France, Italy and Switzerland, the glaciated massif of Mont Blanc is circled by one of the greatest and most popular hut-to-hut hikes in Europe – the Tour du Mont Blanc.
 Taking the high-level option wherever possible, you can traverse passes like the Col des Fours (2,665m) and the Col de la Breya (2,401m) and also hike the stunning Monte de la Saxe Ridge.

 En route, you can stay in comfortable hotels and lodges and also in dramatically located mountain huts.
 We recommend a beer or hot chocolate on the terrace of the Bonatti Refuge (make sure it’s at sunset to make your moment extra magical) and the Cabane d’Orny, which has, frankly, some of most awesome mountain views in the world.

 Established in 1984, KE Adventure Travel is a worldwide adventure travel tour operator.
-The company specialises in small group, trekking and walking, family, cycling, climbing, discovery and wildlife adventures.
+The company specialises in small group, trekking and walking, family, cycling, climbing, discovery and wildlife adventures, and most importantly, hut-to-hut hikes in Europe.
 All holidays are led by experienced leaders who have an unrivalled knowledge of the areas, cultures and environments in which they work.
 Call KE’s travel specialists on 017687 73966 or head to the website to learn more about the 88 destinations and 400 active holidays the company offer.